putgeminmouth/tell-request/docs/guide/GettingStarted.md

 The basic (and currently only) cue in a Tell Request is a comment, and serves a few purposes: to point out a location of interest, explain it (how it relates to the previous & next cues), and set where in the presentation order it fits.

+# QuickStart

+There are two basic modes: EditMode and InlineMode.

+InlineMode lets you tag regular github comments with a prefix such as `tr#1` to indicate the navigation order.
+This is the easiest and lowest-friction way to try things out.

+EditMode lets you create comments that are not regular github comments and only show to people using the plugin.
+In the future other features will be supported this way.

 # Comments

 Comments you add with Tell Request serve two purposes: explaining and ordering.
 They appear inline similar to regular Github comments, as well as in the Sidebar.